edwardramirez31/micro-frontend-utility-module/README.md

 import { utilityName } from '@${PROJECT_NAME}/{UTILITY_MODULE_NAME}';
 ```

+6. If you are using TypeScript at your micro frontend, it's recommended to use NPM when running `./setup.sh` and then run `yarn add @${PROJECT_NAME}/{UTILITY_MODULE_NAME}`

+> This way, TypeScript will infer your types and code.
+Also, Jest won't fail when testing and not detecting a valid import of the utility

-6. Run `yarn start` to run your root config module
+7. Run `yarn start` to run your root config module

 ## Important notes